l242585-ai/GLAMMATCH/README.md

 > *Your personal glam stylist, always on.*

-GlamMatch is an AI-powered web application that provides personalized colour palette recommendations, styling tips, wardrobe outfit suggestions, makeup product recommendations, and face shape analysis — all based on a user's skin undertone, body type, and facial structure.
+GlamMatch is a web application that provides personalized colour palette recommendations, styling tips, wardrobe outfit suggestions, makeup product recommendations, and face shape analysis — all based on a user's skin undertone, body type, and facial structure.
 It also connects users with nearby beauty parlours for appointment booking.

 ---